-balancer configuration actually improves distributed application scalability.
+The primary use of a load balancer is to improve scalability.
+As such, it is important to demonstrate that a particular load balancer configuration actually improves distributed application scalability.
 Three sets of benchmarks are shown below, one for each load balancing strategy defined by the proposed CORBA LB/M specification: (1) Round Robin, (2) Random, and (3) Least Loaded.
 Each set of benchmarks shows how throughput and latency vary as the number of clients is increased between 1 and 16 clients, and the number of servers is increased between 1 and 16 servers.
-In general, only two or three server data sets are shown to illustrate trends without cluttering the benchmark graphs.
+In general only two or three server data sets are shown to illustrate trends without cluttering the benchmark graphs.